Manchester City speculation was not a distraction for Evans

-Jonny Evans says he was fully focused on recovering from a thigh injury in time for Northern Ireland's qualifier with San Marino, rather than a potential move to Manchester City.
+Jonny Evans says he was fully focused on recovering from a thigh injury in time for Northern Ireland's qualifier with San Marino during the summer, rather than a potential move to Manchester City.

 Evans was heavily linked with City in the closing weeks of the transfer window as Pep Guardiola looked to strengthen his defensive options, but West Brom were able to fend off that attention and hang onto their captain.